Puente 13: Territory

-Puente 13 claims the entire city and is one of the largest gangs in the San Gabriel Valley.
-With several hundred documented members in 2004, they were the most active in the SGV.
+Puente 13 claims the entire city and is one of the many gangs in the San Gabriel Valley.

 Notable events

 2013: Two carnals (leaders) of the gang taken down.

 2018: 17 people were indicted on identity theft charges and charges relating to supplying methamphetamine, including to the Pitchess Detention Center in Castaic, after an investigation into the gang led by the DEA and the USSS.